TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-04-12-2ways-to-write-big-numbers-more-readable.md

     **There are two ways to make big numbers more readable**.
 Instant and easy ways that I found mostly by accident.
 We use them both in one big project, and it makes our daily number work so much easier I want to share them with you.

-tweet: "New Post on #php 🐘 blog: 2 Ways to Write Big Numbers more Readable"
 ---

 ## 1. Context-Aware Spaces